-Vietnamese Banh Uot is a delicious, steamed and rolled crepe that is filled with lightly seasoned minced pork and wood ear mushrooms.
+Vietnamese Banh Uot is a delicious, steamed and rolled crepe that is topped with fresh herbs, steamed pork roll slices, and fried shallots.
 They are also known as Vietnamese Stuffed Rice Pancakes.
 If you are craving some, the good news is that you can make it right at home!

 This recipe post is all about introducing the wonderfully delicious Vietnamese dish called banh uot.
-It has many monikers and is referred to by many with various names, but the result is the same – a tasty steamed rolled cake with a filing made of pork, wood ear mushroom and topped with fresh vegetables and dressed with a sweet and sour Vietnamese FISH SAUCE that makes this dish a delight.
+It has many monikers and is referred to by many with various names, but the result is the same – a tasty steamed rolled cake topped with fried shallots topped with fresh vegetables and dressed with a sweet and sour Vietnamese FISH SAUCE that makes this dish a delight.

 While it does take a little skill to master the craft of making these noodle sheets that are the foundation of the stuffed rice cake, the technique is a skill that you can quickly master right at home.